Divorce and Separation for French Expats in London

 If you need any assistance or have further questions in relation to Anglo French family law, we can help you.
 We will assist you to resolve disputes on divorce or disputes between unmarried couples, whether they relate to finance, children or both.
 We have trained mediators and collaborative lawyers and can advise you on all processes.

-For more information in relation to Anglo-French cases please contact Melanie Bataillard-Samuel or another member of our team via our contact page.
+For more information in relation to Anglo-French cases, please contact Sara Lange or another member of our team via our contact page.